 SUNL Class Action Deadline Alert: Johnson Fistel Encourages Shareholders to Submit Their Sunlight Financial Losses

-/EIN News/ -- SAN DIEGO, Dec.
-17, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
-II (“Sunlight” or the “Company”) (NYSE: SUNL).
-The class action is on behalf of shareholders who purchased Sunlight securities between January 25, 2021 and September 28, 2022, inclusive (the “Class Period”) Investors are hereby notified that they have until February 14, 2023, to move the Court to serve as lead plaintiff in this action.
+San Diego, California--(Newsfile Corp. - December 18, 2022) - Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
+II ("Sunlight" or the "Company") SUNL.
+The class action is on behalf of shareholders who purchased Sunlight securities between January 25, 2021 and September 28, 2022, inclusive (the "Class Period") Investors are hereby notified that they have until February 14, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.